Michael-radleysystems/voucher_topup/README.md

 Extract the folder and remove the '-master' from the end of the folder name.
 Make sure that the .moc and Etal.xml are in the root of the folder

 This etal is dependent on the CheckErrorCorrect etal.
-Please make sure you have it in you etal folder as well
+Please make sure your have it in you etal folder as well